Search results for

 SteelSeries offers the SteelSeries GG app for anyone using the headset with either Windows or macOS.
 This provides some useful additional features, such as access to EQ customization and settings for the headset.
 You can also set up SteelSeries Sonar, which expands the options for EQ and adds spatial audio features to the headset.
 Unfortunately, to use these features, you have to sign up for a SteelSeries account, which can be a bit of a hassle.

 Once you’ve signed up for SteelSeries Sonar, you’ll have access to their audio routing, new parametric EQ, and spatial audio solution.
 The audio routing features are nice, and the parametric EQ is very well-featured.
 Several presets are included.
 Sonar also allows you to adjust virtual surround sound for games, chat, and media independently.
-You’re able to adjust the tuning as well as change it between “headphone mode” and “speaker mode” which does a convincing job of emulating surround sound setups.
+You’re able to adjust the tuning as well as change it between “headphone mode” and “speaker mode,” which does a convincing job of emulating surround sound setups.
 While it can sound nice in some situations, it’s not equivalent to a “real” surround sound solution.
-It only provides an approximation of what a surround sound mix, and it lacks head tracking that some other headsets have.
+It only provides an approximation of what a surround sound mix is, and it lacks head tracking that some other headsets have.
 The SteelSeries GG app is similar to most gaming headset apps; none are strictly necessary to enjoy your new gaming headset.

 How do you connect the SteelSeries Arctis Nova 4?